RafaelCenzano/RafaelCenzano/README.md

 - Personal Site: [RafaelCenzano.com](https://rafaelcenzano.com)

 ##  I’m currently working on:
+- :mortar_board: [RPI Computer Science](https://science.rpi.edu/computer-science), Working towards a Bachelors of Science in Computer Science at Rensselaer Polytechnic Institute.
 ### Organizations
-- :low_brightness: [Photon Commerce](https://www.photoncommerce.com), Fintech startup working to automate finances and reduce errors that cost billions a year.
-(Software Engineer Intern)
 - :cloud: [Hack the Cloud 2.0](https://cloud.hackthefog.com), [Hack the Fog's](https://www.hackthefog.com) **online hackathon** in response to the pandemic.
 (Co-Founder and Director).
 I'm also currently the Director of the Hack the Fog organization.
 ### Projects
 - :hammer: [JYL Toolbox](https://github.com/RafaelCenzano/JYL-site), a site devloped with a **Flask** backend to help connect student leaders together and to give adult leaders a simple one stop website to post content, like upcoming meetings and events.
 - :star: [RafaelCenzano.com](https://github.com/RafaelCenzano/rafaelcenzano.com), a simple **Flask** site to display my work

 ### Past Experiences
+- :low_brightness: [Photon Commerce](https://www.photoncommerce.com), Software Engineer for 8 month at Photon Commerce a fintech startup working to automate finances and reduce errors that cost billions a year.
 - :computer: [Lowell Dev Club](https://www.lowelldev.club), a [**Hack Club**](https://hackclub.com) at my highschool.
 (Co-Founder and Co-President)
 - :bust_in_silhouette: [Japantown Youth Leaders](https://jcyc.org/jyl.htm), as a student leader I volunteer at events and create a service project every year resulting in over **100 volunteer hours** every school year.
 - :school_satchel: [Lowelldev.club](https://github.com/lowell-dev-club/www.lowelldev.club), a **Flask** site developed to provide information on <u>DevClub</u> and uses **Flask** and **Postgres** to allow creation of workshops and shortlinks and to display workshops and display markdown files for workshops.